keefm6776/ij-artefact-sales-site/README.md

             to find why this did not upload the file to my S3 bucket, especially considering it worked correctly from the admin panel.
 This has meant that I have added the default site image to add as the image for any artefact that has been added via the app that has not image.

+        2)  On small screens, the artefact listings are very narrow.
+I tried a number of ways to recitfy this but was unable to do so in a satidfactory way.

 ##Examination